Find our why my family loves Legoland Florida more than any other local theme park!

 Legoland Florida Hotel Options

 With so many activities, I really recommend at least a full weekend to experience all of what Legoland Florida Resort has to offer.
 If you are able to stay at a hotel onsite, I highly recommend it.
-There are several options, including the Legoland Hotel with themed Lego rooms, the lakefront Legoland Beach Retreat with themed freestanding bungalows, and the Legoland Pirate Island Hotel (opening in April 2020).
+There are several options, including the Legoland Hotel with themed Lego rooms, the lakefront Legoland Beach Retreat with themed freestanding bungalows, and the Legoland Pirate Island Hotel.
 All have family-friendly layouts with bunk beds and additional onsite play areas.
 Check for seasonal sales and deals, including on Black Friday.

 How cool are these Lego floaties at the pool?